 1. Tell your story!

 Business people tend to focus on selling their product and go about doing so in a very sales-y way.
-We get it, we’re used to it and we pass it up.
+Audiences are so used to it and pass it up.
 Instead, try telling your story.
 Don’t focus on the product or the service, but tell your audience why it matters to you and your industry.
-It humanizes the process and in turn, makes you seem more personable instead of just a salesperson.
+It humanizes the process and in turn, makes you seem more personable instead of just someone trying to make a sale.

-Your first video doesn’t need to be a super formal or serious video.
+Your first video doesn’t need to be a super formal video.
 In fact, don’t make it overly serious.
 It’s not a commercial.
-Be yourself, speak from the heart and do it in your office or at home.
+Be yourself, speak from the heart and film it somewhere you feel comfortable, like in your office or at home.
 Talk about something you feel is pertinent to your industry.
 Not only will this make you come off more personal and less sales-y, but people will now have a face to associate with your brand.

 While LinkedIn is a professional building tool, not everything needs to be blue suits and brown boots.
-Talk about things in your life that are helping build you as a person or provide insight.
+Talk about things in your life that are helping build you as a person, or provide insight on an issue or trend.
 These videos tend to do well and still increase your reach.
 As an example, you could talk about something as simple as a business that’s doing something you’d never seen before and what you thought about it.
-Just keep in mind that LinkedIn is a business tool and not a place to post pictures of your dog.
+Just keep in mind that LinkedIn is a business tool and not a place to post pictures of your dog (unless it's relevant!).

 Tout yourself as a master of your industry.
 I see so many basic descriptions of people’s LinkedIn bios.
 “I’ve worked as a CPA for so and so many years...etc.”
 Yes, this demonstrates your industry experience, but it’s boring and doesn’t make you stand out.
 Instead, make yourself an expert in something.
 “B2B [Industry] leader, changing the way you experience your day to day life” stands out much more and gives you clout.

 Don’t be afraid to promote yourself on LinkedIn.
-I’ve seen some big name influencers use emojis in their descriptions as well to stand out.
+I’ve seen some big name influencers use emojis in their descriptions to further stand out.
 Do what feels best for you.
 At the end of the day, LinkedIn is still a social media, so express yourself.

 Use these people to your advantage as they are influencers for a reason.
 It’s easy to like someone’s post, but it’s much more beneficial to comment.
-If you make this a habit, your name will be synonymous with industry leaders (and be on your way to becoming one yourself).
-If you really like someone’s post feel free to go further in depth.
-If you don’t necessarily agree with what someone says, post your opinion, just do it respectfully.
+If you make this a habit, your name will be synonymous with industry leaders (and you'll be on your way to becoming one yourself).
+If you really like someone’s post, feel free to go further in depth.
+If you don’t necessarily agree with what someone says, post your opinion, but always do it respectfully.
 There are enough people on the internet bashing people’s ideas already.

 There you have it!
 Five ways you can easily build your connections on LinkedIn.
 Be proactive, talk about your brand, your experiences, things you see in your industry and don’t shy away from connecting with people you may not know.
 That’s what LinkedIn is all about, after all!